 The experiment was computerized based on oTree (Chen et al., 2016).
 As explained, there are three parts (Part 1, Part 2 and Part 3) in the experiment.
-At the onset of each part, subjects were given instructions for that part only; and were given instructions for the next part only after the current part was over.
-The experiment sessions lasted around 60 minutes on average.
-The average per-subject payments were £14.93 pounds sterling in Newcastle and INR 1022 Indian Rupees (approx. £10.20 at the prevailing exchange rate) in Sonipat, respectively.
+At the onset of each part, subjects were given instructions for that part only; and were given instructions for the next part only after the current part was over.18 The experiment sessions lasted around 60 minutes on average.
+The average per-subject payments were £14.93 pounds sterling in Newcastle and INR 1022 Indian Rupees (approx. £10.20 at the prevailing exchange rate) in Sonipat, respectively.19

 Treatment # of third parties per group Higher-order punishment # of subjects # of groups

-A. United King dom (Newcastle)
+A. United Kinge dom (Newcastle)

 Baseline 1 No 69 23

 Trio 3 No 90 18

 Higher-Order 3 Yes 95 19

 Total 254 60

 B. India (Sonipa at)

 Baseline 1 No 57 19

 Trio 3 No 105 21

+Higher-Order 3 Yes 100 20

+Total 262 60

+Total 516 120

-Table 3: Treatment and Number of Subjects
+Table 2: Treatment and Number of Subjects

-Invitations were sent using hroot (Bock et al., 2014) in Newcastle, and via campus advertisements in Sonipat.
-Sessions were conducted with an aim to collect around 20 independent observations per treatment in each subject pool.
+16 Sessions were conducted with an aim to collect around 20 independent observations per treatment in each subject pool.
 One session of 15 subjects for the Higher-Order treatment in Newcastle experienced a server outage at the end of the 27th scenario in Stage 3.
 For this reason, data for the final three scenarios and for the post-experiment questionnaire are missing for these subjects.

-&lt;sup>16 The percentage of female subjects in Newcastle was 48.9%, which is not significantly different at two-sided p = 0.209 (Fisher exact test) from that in Sonipat, 43.3%.
+17 The percentage of female subjects in Newcastle was 48.9%, which is not significantly different at two-sided p = 0.209 (Fisher exact test) from that in Sonipat, 43.3%.
 The percentages of economics majors are 30.4% and 29.5% in the two samples, respectively; these two percentages are not significantly different according to two-sided p = 0.845 (Fisher exact test).

-&lt;sup>17 This kind of gradual learning is often used in an experimental design with many components or with complex decisions to avoid cognitive overload (e.g., Ertan et al., 2008; Kamei et al., 2015).
+18 This kind of gradual learning is often used in an experimental design with many components or with complex decisions to avoid cognitive overload (e.g., Ertan et al., 2009; Kamei et al., 2015).

-&lt;sup>18 The payment size in each subject pool was decided following the laboratory norm in each research site.
-The minimum daily wage for skilled labour in Haryana state (in which Sonipat is located) at the time of experiment was INR 503 (https://storage.hrylabour.gov.in/uploads/labour\laws/Y2022/Oct/W2/D14/1665746988.pdf, last accessed on April 2023).
+19 The payment size in each subject pool was decided following the laboratory norm in each research site.
+The minimum daily wage for skilled labour in Haryana state (in which Sonipat is located) at the time of experiment was INR 503 (https://storage.hrylabour.gov.in/uploads/labour_laws/Y2022/Oct/W2/D14/1665746988.pdf, last accessed April 2023).